RubenPX/agencia-de-transportes/README.md

 ## How to sync database with repository

-- To download Mysql dump, run `cd scripts && bash DownloadDB.sh`
+- To dump Mysql database: `cd scripts && bash DownloadDB.sh`
-- To import Mysql dump, run `cd scripts && bash ImportDB.sh < example.sql`
+- To import Mysql dump: `cd scripts && bash ImportDB.sh < example.sql`
     - Replace `example.sql` by real sql file

 ## How to start stop apache server